Editor’s Note: This post has been updated with new links and fresh content to help you make your conversion rates even explode-ier. 😉

 Right out of the gate, you should expect your new multi funnel process to perform better than your previous single step landing page.

-What’s even greater is that each landing page will now have it’s own conversion rate, and you can split test each step to gradually improve your funnel so that more visitors reach the next step.
+What’s even greater is that each landing page will now have its own conversion rate.
+You can split test each step and gradually improve your funnel so that more visitors reach the next step.

-5) These Leads Will Be Easier To Close
+5) Leads From Multi Step Landing Pages Are Easier To Close

-It can be easy to raise your conversion rates and hurt your quality of leads at the same time.
+It can be easy to raise your conversion rates and hurt your lead quality at the same time.

 How often have you not been able to get in contact with new leads or get bogus lead information sent to you?